 Finally, if you live in an apartment, condo or townhome, you may encounter problems using Powerline adapters.
 This will depend on complicated power supply issues that can exist in certain multi-unit buildings (and that aren't an issue in single-family homes).
 Our Geek Squad® professionals can help you get connected.
-Call 1-888-BestBuy, or visit your local Best Buy store.
+Call 1 (800) GEEK-SQUAD or 1 (800) 433-5778, or visit your local Best Buy store.

-Smart products that are Wi-Fi ready require an additional product like a wireless adapter to make a connection.
-Smart products that are Wi-Fi built in have wireless capability built into them, or else will come packaged with a wireless adapter.
+Smart products that are Wi-Fi ready require an additional product, like a wireless adapter, to make a connection.
+Smart products that have Wi-Fi built in, have wireless capability built into them, or else will come packaged with a wireless adapter.